Kyokushūhō Kōki: Career

 He first stepped onto the dohyō in May 2007.
 In November of that same year at the rank of jonidan 5 he achieved a perfect 7–0 record and then won a three-man playoff to take his first yūshō or tournament championship.
 He rose steadily through the ranks recording only a few losing tournaments (two of which he withdrew from due to injury) before reaching the rank of makushita 2 in the July 2011 tournament.
 His convincing record of 5–2 at this record allowed him to rise to the level of sekitori and in the following September tournament he was given the rank of juryō 10.
 A strong 9–6 showing followed by an even stronger 10–5 in the following January tournament allowed him to reach the top makuuchi division in only two tournaments.
 However a record of only 3–12 in his January 2012 divisional debut brought him demotion back to the second division after only one tournament.

 Though Kyokushūhō seemed to have found his stride again after posting two consecutive 9–6 tournaments in the following March and May tournaments, a disastrous eight consecutive losses followed by a withdrawal from the July 2012 tournament saw him relegated back to the unsalaried ranks for the first time in a year.
 He bounced back quickly in the September tournament and a 6–1 record at makushita 1 put him right back in the salaried ranks.
 An 8–7 kachi-kōshi in the November tournament and a very strong showing of 11–4 in the January 2012 tournament would put him at the rank of juryō 2 for the March tournament.
 Here he achieved his most successful tournament yet by posting a 12–3 record and the championship.
 To achieve this he beat fellow Mongolian Azumaryū on the final day to give both the same record for the tournament and then later in the day beat him again in a playoff to take the championship.
 For the May tournament Kyokushūhō was promoted to the top division for the second time to a new highest rank of maegashira 12, but had to withdraw through injury on Day 10.
 He reached his highest rank to date of maegashira 4 in January 2016, but an injury forced him to sit out the May 2016 tournament, and this resulted in a fall to juryō.
 His last appearance in the top division was in March 2017.
 He was forced to sit out the January 2021 tournament after a wrestler at Tomozuna stable tested positive for COVID-19.

+Retirement from sumo

 After 27 straight tournaments in jūryō, and five straight 6–9 records from March until November 2021, Kyokushūhō faced demotion to makushita.
 He withdrew from the start of the January 2022 basho ranked at makushita 1.
 On 21 January 2022, the Sumo Association announced his retirement.

+Kyokushūhō's danpatsu-shiki (retirement ceremony) was held on 4 June 2023 at the Tobu Hotel Levant in Tokyo.